Trinity School, Newbury: Houses

 When pupils join Trinity School they are placed in one of four houses,: Dragon (blue), Griffin (yellow), Pegasus (purple) and Phoenix (green).
 If the pupil has a brother or sister that already attends, he or she will be put in that house as well.

 Sixth form

 Trinity School has a sixth form, which pupils from the school and the surrounding schools attend.

 The sixth form centre is located in its own building, consisting of three floors.
 The centre contains a large, open-plan Common Room which is used as a socialising space, a Classroom, Three Study Rooms equipped with Computers, a Silent-Study Area and a Servery.

 Qualifications

 Courses

-The school offers a wide range of GCSE and BTEC subjects, which students begin in Year 9 (aged 13-14).
-In Sixth Form, students are offered a wide range of AS and A Levels, as well vocational qualifications including BTECs.
-Since the school's opening in 1999, the grades have notably improved, from 40% to 65%.
+The school offers GCSE and BTEC subjects, which students begin in Year 9 (aged 13-14).
+In Sixth Form, students are offered AS and A Levels, as well vocational qualifications including BTECs.

 School Units

 ACE Unit

 The school has an ACE unit which specialises in aiding pupils with dyslexia and learning difficulties.